Swiss Chard

 Health Benefits

-- Contains betalains (pigments in red varieties) with potential anti-cancer properties
+- Contains betalains (pigments in colored varieties) with anti-inflammatory properties that may reduce chronic disease risk

 Buying Guide